 Hemochromatosis is a condition where the body absorbs too much iron (i.e. iron "overload") and can result in liver disease, arthritis and heart conditions.
 If you have a high risk for iron overload it is important to monitor your iron intake and blood markers of iron status such as ferritin, hepcidin or transferrin saturation.
 There are two main types of dietary iron: heme and non-heme iron.
 Non-heme iron is found in certain plant products and is not absorbed as effectively as heme iron, but vitamin C can substantially increase the absorption of non-heme iron.
 Hereditary hemochromatosis is an iron overload condition that is linked to variations in the HFE or SLC17A1 genes.
+Interestingly, the prevalence of genetic variation in the HFE and SLC17A1 genes, leading to iron overload, is much higher in elite level athletes compared to the general population.
+While this genetic variation appears to have a favorable impact on performance, it is important for athletes with a medium or high risk to avoid iron supplementation as this could lead to severe organ dysfunction.

 Allen KJ et al. Iron-overload-related disease in HFE hereditary hemochromatosis.
 New England Journal of Medicine.
 2008;358:221-30.

 Pichler I et al. Identification of a common variant in the TFR2 gene implicated in the physiological regulation of serum iron levels.
 Human Molecular Genetics.
 2011;15:1232-40.